ncsa/TGI_RAILS_Documentation/docs/source/ondemand/jupyterLab.rst

 #.
 Open the **Interactive Apps** menu at the top of the window and click **Jupyter Lab**.
 #.
 Fill out the form and then click **Launch**.

+   - **Kernal Module** - Select the default kernel you want to use for your JupyterLab session.
+This can be changed from within jupyterlab as well.
    - **Name of account** - This must match one of your available RAILS accounts; these are listed under ``Project`` when you run the ``accounts`` command on RAILS.
    - **Name of reservation** - Leave empty if none.
    - **Partition** - Select which partition you want to use for the session.
 (CPU or GPU)